-PRAYER VENTURES: May 2020
+PRAYER VENTURES: August 2020

 These petitions are offered as guides to prayer for the global, social and outreach ministries of the ELCA, as well as for the needs and circumstances of our neighbors, communities and world.
 Thank you for your continued prayers for the life and mission of this church.